binipringle/contracts/_texts/0-outline.md

 C: Therefore, the term at issue is an implied term.

 **UCC and RST implied terms rules in case I want to use:** The UCC integrates implied terms into its expanded definition of every agreement.
 By this definition, an agreement is "The bargain of the parties as found in their language or by implication from other circumstances including course of dealing, usage of trade, or course of performance."
 The Restatement Second defines implied terms as terms that must be inferred from the conduct of the parties, and a contract with implied terms one which often involves a course of dealing between the parties or a common trade usage.

+I: The second sub-issue is whether the terms are clear and unambiguous.

+R: When terms are ambiguous or unclear, specific provisions generally control over general provisions, but courts will favor interpretations that give meaning to the whole contract, because it results in a fairer bargain.
+When a preliminary consideration of all credible evidence offered to prove the intent of the parties still leaves contractual terms fairly susceptible to at least two rational interpretations, extrinsic evidence relevant to prove either of these meanings is admissible.

+A: Here, the breaching party would argue that...
+The non-breaching party would argue that ...
+The court would likely find that ...  breached.

+C: Therefore, extrinsic evidence is admissible because the terms are unclear.

 ---

 I: The next sub-issue is whether the evidence is evidence of trade usage.

 R: Trade usage is any practice having such regularity of observance in a place, vocation or trade, as to justify an expectation that it will be observed with respect to the transaction in question.
 To determine whether evidence is trade usage, courts look at established practices in the industry and in locale.
 Regularity of observance helps to establish a practice.
 An issue that comes up when determining whether evidence is evidence of trade usage is how to define a trade.
 To define a trade, courts look at the practice in the particular trade AND in the particular locality.
-Businesses can be held to more general business practices than private persons, to the extent of actual knowledge of those practices.
+If there is evidence of trade usage and it is admissible, it becomes a term of the contract like any other term. *Therefore, if you have evidence of trade usage and the court finds that it is admissible, you can enforce the term.*

 A: Here, ...